Conductive hearing loss: CT scan

 Most causes of conductive hearing loss can be identified by examination but if it is important to image the bones of the middle ear or inner ear then a CT scan is required.
 CT scan is useful in cases of congenital conductive hearing loss, chronic suppurative otitis media or cholesteatoma, ossicular damage or discontinuity, otosclerosis and third window dehiscence.
 Specific MRI scans can be used to identify cholesteatoma.

-Pathophysiology

 Management

 Management falls into three modalities: surgical treatment, pharmaceutical treatment, and supportive, depending on the nature and location of the specific cause.

 In cases of infection, antibiotics or antifungal medications are an option.
 Some conditions are amenable to surgical intervention such as middle ear fluid, cholesteatoma, and otosclerosis.
 If conductive hearing loss is due to head trauma, surgical repair is an option.
 If absence or deformation of ear structures cannot be corrected, or if the patient declines surgery, hearing aids which amplify sounds are a possible treatment option.
 Bone conduction hearing aids are useful as these deliver sound directly, through bone, to the cochlea or organ of hearing bypassing the pathology.
 These can be on a soft or hard headband or can be inserted surgically, a bone anchored hearing aid, of which there are several types.
 Conventional air conduction hearing aids can also be used.